End of Lease Tenants Guide: Stress-Free Checklist for Moving Home

 - Keep your receipts to prove you hired a professional cleaning service should your landlord refuse to pay back your full deposit.
 In cases where the landlord is unhappy, cleaners should return to resolve the issue without any additional charge to you

-- Although all end of tenancy cleaners claim their service is Fully guaranteed, some only guarantee their service for 48 hours, which is insufficient time for an official report to be produced and sent to tenants.
+- Although all London end of tenancy cleaners claim their service is fully guaranteed, some only guarantee their service for 48 hours, which is insufficient time for an official report to be produced and sent to tenants.
 Those companies rely on that, think twice you need at least 7 days

 Moving Into Your New Home